'What should we do?' – Tuchel unsure whether players were protected after refused COVID-19 postponement

 "Today we let [Mateo] Kovacic play 30 minutes one day after 10 days of COVID.
 We make him play, who takes responsibility for that?
 We have [N'Golo] Kante one training session, [Trevoh] Chalobah with two training sessions and maybe another injury.
 It is like this.
 We need to keep on going if they say we need to keep going."

-Chelsea are due to be next in action on Wednesday in the EFL Cup quarter-final against Brentford, who saw their league visit to Southampton postponed.
+Chelsea is due to be next in action on Thursday (AEDT) in the Carabao Cup quarter-final against Brentford, which saw its league visit to Southampton postponed.